wnsgur4322/CS-381/group project/README.md

 ### Some other feature of your choice Example
 **Description:** Fibonacci and Factorial examples also uses "Bind" with "Ref" to change value with names (By "Let").
-In these examples, just to make clear, there are some examples how "Bind" with "Ref" and "Bind without "Ref" work.
+In these examples, just to make clear, there are some examples how "Bind" with "Ref" and "Bind without "Ref" work. ("Bind" and "Let" for the user who uses this language are used to construct fibonacci, factorial, and other mathmatics features, so below examples just shows how to use it and features of "Bind" and "Let")

 #### Good Examples